sid-agrawal/sid-agrawal.github.io/index.md

 I have worked as a [software engineer](https://www.linkedin.com/in/sidhartha-agrawal/) for eight years(Oracle, Arista in Canada and USA) and begun my research journey in Jan 2021.

+My primary research interest is in operating systems.

 <a id="org6d28e7e"></a>
 # Research